Content Marketing ·

 Email

-With social media, on the other hand, you don’t own the relationship with your audience.
+You don’t own the relationship with your social media audience.
 Ultimately, social media platforms give you access to bigger audiences, but it’s like building your house on rented land.

 A good distribution plan should include both email and social media.